When we first discovered that penetrative sex wasn’t working (the penis just couldn’t go in) I was really distressed.

 I couldn’t understand what was wrong with me.

-It didn’t help that our living circumstances at the time was very difficult, we were living with parents and didn’t have our own space (to make it worse, our parents’ house was burgled while we were on honeymoon so it was a real mess we came home to and we were sleeping in the open plan living room sofa bed for a few weeks – yup… forget about intimacy and privacy!).
+It didn’t help that our living circumstances at the time were very difficult; we were living with parents and didn’t have our own space.
+To make it worse, our parents’ house was burgled while we were on honeymoon, so it was a real mess we came home to.
+We were sleeping on the open plan living room sofa bed for a few weeks—yup, forget about intimacy and privacy!

 This was simply not an option!